cancerberoSgx/short-jsdoc/Changelist.md

  * markdown in Line comments
  * remove asterix from package.json dependency versions
  * custom annotation names can contain characters '.', '-', '_'
+ * improved resource not found page in html app